What Is Tai Chi Chuan (Taiji Quan)?

 Taijiquan is steel wrapped in silk.

-The Effects Of Taiji Quan On One’s Health
+The Effects Of Tai Chi Chuan On One's Health

-One cannot reap all of the potential health benefits of Taiji Quan if one does not practise the martial art of Taiji Quan.
-Most diseases are stress-related.
-Taiji Quan treats these diseases first, going to the root of the cause and treating them from the inside out.
+One cannot reap all of the potential health benefits of Taiji Quan if one does not practise the martial/combat part of Taiji Quan.
+Most diseases are related to stress.
+Taiji Quan treats these diseases first.
+By getting to the root cause and treating it from the inside out.

-There are 12 major meridians throughout the human body.
-These are vessels through which our qi (chi) or life force flows.
-If we block this flow of qi (chi) we become sick or die.
+There are 12 main meridians throughout the human body.
+These are the containers through which our chi (qi) or life force energy flows.
+If we block the flow of chi (qi), we will get sick or die.

-Different postures in the Taiji Quan form affect organs in our body.
+The various postures in the Taiji Quan form affect different organs in our body.
 Every movement carries qi (chi) to an organ starting from the base up, ie. colon, liver, lungs, heart, etc. and heals the mind.
 A strong foundation is key to good health and longevity.
 And also an intense boost of energy.

 Silk Reeling

-The name is derived from the twisting and spiralling movements of the silkworm larva as it wraps itself in its cocoon.
-To draw out the silk successfully, the action must be smooth and consistent without jerking or changing direction sharply.
-Too fast, the silk breaks, or too slow, it sticks to itself and becomes tangled.
+The name comes from the twisting motion of the silkworm larva as it wraps itself in its cocoon.
+In order to successfully pull the thread out actions must be smooth and regular.
+There are no jerks or sudden changes in direction.
+Too fast, the silk will break, or too slow, it will stick and tangle itself.